 - 1. To provide the student with knowledge of individual aptitudes and progress in the program as a basis for self-evaluation and self-direction. - 2.
-To provide assistance to the student with problems concerning individual progress in the program. - 3.
+To assist the student with problems concerning individual progress in the program. - 3.
 To provide assistance and guidance to students to assist with program success. - 4.
 To provide an opportunity for professional growth.